AGM-179 JAGM: History

-In June 2007, the US Department of War (known at the time as the Department of Defense) released a draft request for proposals (RFP), launching a competition for the Joint Air to Ground Missile (JAGM) program.
+In June 2007, the US Department of Defense released a draft request for proposals (RFP), launching a competition for the Joint Air to Ground Missile (JAGM) program.
 In 2008, Raytheon and Boeing teamed up on a $125 million contract, and Lockheed Martin received a $122 million technology development contract for the Joint Air-to-Ground Missile (JAGM) system.
 The 27-month contracts from the U.S. Army's Aviation and Missile Command is for a competitive risk-reduction phase.

 In the spring of 2011, each team submitted its proposal, with a contract award expected in the first quarter of 2012.
 However, in September 2011, the Army and Navy requested the JAGM program be terminated.
 In 2012, the JAGM survived a budget reduction, with reduced funding.

 In 2012, Lockheed Martin and Raytheon received contracts from the U.S. Army to extend the JAGM technology development program, including the design, test, and demonstration phases for the JAGM guidance section.
 In 2013, the Army announced it would not award Raytheon a contract for the remainder of the Technology Development (TD) phase, and will continue with Lockheed's contract.
 In February 2012, the Navy and Marine Corps terminated their investment in the program, saying it was a "manageable risk" to do so and that they would instead focus on the GBU-53/B StormBreaker and continued Hellfire procurement, making the JAGM an Army-only program.
 In March 2014, they re-entered the program, with documents showing integration of the missile onto Marine AH-1Z helicopters.